 Take a Screenshot with Your iPhone

-It’s interesting how millions of people use iPhones and yet few are familiar with many of the features, such as taking screenshots for example.
+It’s interesting how millions of people use iPhones and yet few are familiar with many of its features, such as taking screenshots, to name one.
 This feature, although a simple one, can be really useful in many ways.
 If you don’t know how to take screenshots using your iPhone and aren’t quite sure how you can benefit from it, then read on.

 How exactly do I take screenshots on my iPhone?